jurentie/old_portfolio/_posts/2018-07-23-how-i-started-my-blog.markdown

  * **Hostname**: www, **Record Type**: CNAME, **Value**: http://username.github.io/

 ![image-center]({{ '/images/hover-domains.PNG' | absolute_url }}){: .align-center}
+{:start="3"}
 3. Add a file `CNAME` in the root of your repository `username.github.io`.
-Only write one line `http://yournewdomain.com`.
+Only write one line to this file: `http://yournewdomain.com`.

 This should now connect your custom Hover domain name to your new blog hosted on GitHub pages.
+Be patient, it may take up to 10 minutes to take effect.

 # Wrapping Up #
 ---
 There you have it.
 This is the process I took in getting my own personal blog up and running.
-You may notice that this post is considerably long and detailed and I've tried to think of everyone's different scenarios.
+I hope I've provided enough detail here for beginners and advanced programmers alike.

 What I tend to find online is either a small piece of the puzzle or [vague (yet menacing)](http://nightvale.wikia.com/wiki/Vague,_Yet_Menacing,_Government_Agency) instructions on how to complete something.
 I hope that in my posts I can break it down enough that even a beginner (as I am) could understand how to get something accomplished.
-Perhaps I offer too much detail, and I apologize if I offer too little, but I've tried to be as thorough as I can.
+If you are a more advanced developer I hope you are able to pick out the pieces necessary for you.

-As I've written about in [About This Blog](http://jrcodeodyssey.com/administrative/2018/07/16/about-this-blog.html) I am not an expert and most of the information documented here has been compiled from several different sources I found online while trying to get my blog running myself.
+As I've written in [About This Blog](http://jrcodeodyssey.com/administrative/2018/07/16/about-this-blog.html) I am not an expert and most of the information documented here has been compiled from several different sources I found online while trying to get my blog running myself.
 To look into more details or to find the original content please see the sources below.

 And hey, Thanks.